Further School transport guidance

 - Pupils have Special Educational Needs and/or Disabilities (SEND) and are unable to wear a face covering safely due to their special need.

-We do not expect drivers to manage pupil behaviour.
-Their role is to focus on driving the vehicle safely.
+We do not expect drivers to manage pupil behaviour please report this to the passenger transport department.

 - Zoned areas on public routes between public and pupils must be clearly marked